 emerged away from the edge of the road on the downward side of the hill.

 Laid out in the valley below was a large camp made up of round, animal skin tents with high pointed tops.
 Smoke from cooking fires rose from the camp.
-A large number of men were
+Scores of men were moving around

-moving around the camp dressed in homespun shirts covered by waist-length sheepskin jerkins, coarse wool trousers, and sheepskin boots.
-Carridoc had seen both men and tents like this before
+the camp dressed in homespun shirts covered by waist-length sheepskin jerkins, coarse wool trousers, and sheepskin boots.
+Carridoc had seen both men and tents like this before in the

-in the Wildermarch.
+Wildermarch.
 These were wandering goat herdsmen who supplemented their diet by raiding local settlements.
-What are they doing this far south without their women or
+What are they doing this far south without their women or flocks?

 “There’s a dark one with them for sure,” Carridoc whispered to the scout.
 “That’s the only thing that would keep them from raiding the local farms.
 How is it you didn’t ride right